 Rather than presidents, the suites are named after four (relatively obscure) first ladies – the Louisa Adams suite celebrates her love of music with a baby grand piano; the Wedgwood in the Caroline Harrison suite reflects her penchant for porcelain; the Ida McKinley suite (our pick of the bunch) is fabulously floral due to her love of blooms; and the Angelica Van Buren suite is outré and opulent in keeping with her maximalist tendencies.

 There’s no spa, but gym bunnies will be delighted with the 1,800sq ft fitness centre, equipped with almost every bell and whistle for toning and honing, including Peloton bikes.
 Free chilled water, fresh fruit and towels are on hand too.
-Plus, the hotel's partnered with the nearby Equinox gym, where guests can partake in classes and use the sauna and steam room.

 A weighty tome on American history by Ron Chernow or David McCullough.